nervosnetwork/ckb-cli/docs/Plugin.md

 The `key_store` role plugin can replace the default implementation and can be accessed by all plugins by sending request to stdout and then receive response from stdin.

 The `sub_command` role plugin will add a top level sub-command in ckb-cli, the plugin will need to parse the command line argument itself.
+In `Proxy` mode, the plugin is a special `sub_command`.

 The `callback` role plugin will be called when certain event happened (send transaction for example).